Skip to Content

 The Role of Liability Claim Reforms in Ensuring Continued Economic Growth

-Liability claim costs in the U.S. have increased by 16% in the last five years, far outpacing the average economic inflation rate.
+Liability claim costs in the U.S. have increased by 16% annually in the last five years, far outpacing the average economic inflation rate.
 As the general liability market struggles to keep up with increasing frequency and severity, the call for legal reform is getting louder.

 October 8, 2024